SAP-archive/devops-docker-xs-cli/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/devops-docker-xs-cli)](https://api.reuse.software/info/github.com/SAP/devops-docker-xs-cli)

+# Important notice

+This public repository has reached read only status.
+Read and clone access will still be possible, but there will be no more fixes or updates on the Dockerfile or any other maintenance activities.

 # XS Command-Line Client Dockerfile
 ## Description
 To bring an SAP HANA XS Advanced application to an SAP HANA Server, deploy the application with the XS command-line tool.